RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 dev.off()
 ```
 --> This comparison result in very few DEGs, in agreement with clustering that shows they are similar...
 I suspect mis-annotation and this sample is not WT but HET.

+--> Taking Replicate 3 and 4 for HET lead to a higher nb of DEGs.
+Let's check how similar are list of DEGs in 4wN vs 8wN with venn diagram in the [venn_webtool](https://www.biovenn.nl/index.php).
+Files for comparison is `Google Drive///output/deseq2/Table_for_comparison_4wN.xlsx`

 ### 8wN KO vs WT
 Take ressource
 ```bash